Generic popup message

 Dr. Dominik Rumlich is full professor of TEFL at Paderborn University, Germany.
 He completed his teacher’s degree in 2009 and then did his PhD on bilingual education/CLIL while working as a substitute teacher.
 His research areas also include language assessment, affective-motivational dispositions and the transition between primary and secondary school.

 You need a user ID to register at the Conference Portal.
-Please click here to login or create a new account.
+Please click here to register.
 At the Conference Portal, you are able to:

 View Conference Announcements.

 Register as a Participant.